Azure/open-service-broker-azure/docs/developing.md

 If the `make dep` step is accidentally omitted after updates to `Gopkg.toml`, the CI process will catch the mistake and fail the build.

-#### Running the Azure Service Broker Locally (development mode)
+#### Running the Open Service Broker for Azure Locally (development mode)

-Running the Azure Service Broker requires the use of a live Azure subscription.
+Running the Open Service Broker for Azure requires the use of a live Azure subscription.
 Refer to the [Running "Lifecycle" Tests](#running-lifecycle-tests) section for further details on required setup.

-To build and launch the Azure Service Broker in a container:
+To build and launch the Open Service Broker for Azure in a container:

 ```console
 $ make run
 ```

-Through its use of Docker Compose, this make target will not only launch the Azure Service Broker, but will also launch a containerized Redis database that the broker will use for persistence and reliable queueing of aynchronous tasks.
+Through its use of Docker Compose, this make target will not only launch the Open Service Broker for Azure, but will also launch a containerized Redis database that the broker will use for persistence and reliable queueing of aynchronous tasks.

 Note this method of running is only advisable during development.
-To deploy the Azure Service Broker to Kubernetes or Pivotal Cloud Foundry, see the relevant documentation for each:
+To deploy the Open Service Broker for Azure to Kubernetes or Pivotal Cloud Foundry, see the relevant documentation for each:

 - Deploying on Kubernetes